avd2131/nonogen/README.md

 Sample input programs can be found under samples/input_programs/ with their corresponding expected outputs under samples/outputs/.

-* Programs 1 and 2 demonstrate valid input programs.
+* Programs 1,2, and 5 demonstrate valid input programs.
-* Program 3 demonstrates a lexical error.
+* Program 3 demonstrates a syntactic error.
+The 'new' keyword is missing.
-* Program 4 demonstrates a syntactic error.
+* Program 4 demonstrates a semantic error.
+The 'title' and 'hint' attributes are set, but no game was created.
-* Program 5 demonstrates a code generation error.

 ## Demo Video
 ** TODO **